nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 In the response you can see the Request has moved to `status` `"Decided"`.
 This behavior can be observed by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-incoming-request.md %}) again after a few seconds.
-Now, the enmeshed Runtime steps in and handles the Request based on you decision.
+Now, the enmeshed Runtime steps in and handles the Request based on your decision.
 The Response is created with the appropriate ResponseItems.

-If there is already an active Relationship between the Connectors, the Response will be sent back to the Sender via [Message]({% link _docs_integrate/data-model-overview.md %}#message) and the Request will move to `status` `"Completed"`.
+If there is already an active Relationship between the Connectors, the Response will be sent back to the Sender via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) and the Request will move to `status` `"Completed"`.
-The Sender, then, can fetch it by [synchronizing updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
+The Sender, then, can fetch it by [synchronizing the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).

 However, if there is no active Relationship between the Connectors, yet, a Relationship will be created, which has the `status` `"Pending"` for now.
 It contains a [RelationshipChangeRequest]({% link _docs_integrate/data-model-overview.md %}#relationshipchangerequest) with a `content` of type [RelationshipCreationChangeRequestContent]({% link _docs_integrate/data-model-overview.md %}#relationshipcreationchangerequestcontent), that in turn contains the Response to the Request.
-This Relationship will be sent back to the Sender via Message.
+This Relationship will be sent back to the Sender via a Message.
-Then, the Request will be set to `status` `"Completed"` and you can [query the Relationship]({% link _docs_use-cases/use-case-transport-query-relationships.md %}) using the query parameter `template.id=<id-of-the-template>`.
+Then, the Request will be set to `status` `"Completed"` and you can [query the Relationship]({% link _docs_use-cases/use-case-transport-query-relationships.md %}) using the query parameter `template.id=<ID of the RelationshipTemplate>`.
-Until the RelationshipChangeRequest is answered, no new Request will be created by [loading the template](#load-the-relationshiptemplate-and-get-the-request).
+Until the RelationshipChangeRequest is answered, no new Request will be created by [loading the RelationshipTemplate](#load-the-relationshiptemplate-and-get-the-request).

-The Sender can fetch the Relationship by [synchronizing updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
+The Sender can fetch the Relationship by [synchronizing the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
 In the response you will see a new Relationship, which looks as follows:

 ```jsonc